HumuLIN R KwikPen (Concentrated) (U-500)

-Your care provider will show you the best places on your body to inject U-500 insulin.
+Your healthcare provider will show you where on your body to inject U-500 insulin.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 After using U-500 insulin, you should eat a meal within 30 minutes.

-If you use U-500 insulin from a vial (bottle), use only an insulin syringe or a tuberculin ("volumetric") syringe to inject the medicine.
-The markings on these syringes do not equal the actual unit dose of U-500 insulin.
+If you use U-500 insulin from a vial (bottle), use only a U-500 insulin syringe to inject the medicine.
+Do not use any other type of syringe.

 Never share an injection pen, cartridge, or syringe with another person, even if the needle has been changed.
 Sharing these devices can allow infections or disease to pass from one person to another.